steveswinsburg/sakai-archiver/DEVELOPERS.md

 There is a helper utility `org.sakaiproject.archiver.util.Jsonifier#toJson(Object)` which you can throw objects at to get String (JSON) representations of objects back, and then you can send them over for archiving.

+## Custom builds
+Some archivers may require services not available to your development environment.
+To include mocks of these in your deployment use `-Pinclude-mock-services`.